-Mr Zhang became a permanent employee of the company from 1 October 2023.
+Mr Zhang became a permanent employee of the company on 1 October 2023.
 The key terms of the contract were:

-- Remuneration of \$37,500 per month; and - Terminated on three months' notice in event the contract is not extended or no other form of consultancy or employment is offered.
+- Remuneration of \$37,500 per month plus superannuation; and - Terminated on three months' notice in event the contract is not extended or no other form of consultancy or employment is offered.